jessitron/jessitron.com/index.md

 You can hire me for [consulting](https://blog.jessitron.com/consulting).

-I do some blogging, on the [Atomist blog](https://blog.atomist.com), and [my personal blog](https://blog.jessitron.com).
-You can get my small thoughts with added personal remarks if you sign up for [my newsletter](https://tinyletter.com/jessitron).
+I do some [blogging](https://blog.jessitron.com).
+You can get my small thoughts with added personal remarks if you sign up for [my newsletter](https://newsletter.jessitron.com/).

 and some tweeting: [@jessitron](http://twitter.com/jessitron)